MicrosoftDocs/azure-docs-powershell/azps-7.2.0/Az.StorageSync/Get-AzStorageSyncService.md

 ## SYNOPSIS
 This command lists all storage sync services within a given scope of subscription/resource group.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.storagesync/get-azstoragesyncservice) for up-to-date information.

 ## SYNTAX

 ### ParentStringParameterSet (Default)